parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 * where `(n % b) != 0`, `power(b, ceilinged_log(b, n)) == (n - (n % b)) * b`.
 * where `(n % b) == 0`, `ceilinged_log == floored_log`.
 * where `(n % b) != 0`, `ceilinged_log == floored_log + 1`.

+## Conclusion
+* Behavior satisfies the inverse relation for all sign combinations.
+* Return type is deduced in C++14 and in C++11 can be specified.
+* Behavior is consistent with native operators.
+* The functions cannot *cause* overflows.
+* There can be no "tautological compare" warnings from unsigned parameters.
+* The functions fail with a common sentinel for undefined operations.
+* Stack calls may be fully removed by inlining.
+* The `is_negative` and `absolute` calls compile away for `unsigned` operators.
+* The `is_odd`, `is_negative`, and `absolute` calls compile away for `unsigned` and `constexpr` parameters.
+* The dependent conditions compile away when the above render a condition tautological.
+* All that remains is *necessary*.